-The methodology of curricular transaction would include lecture-discussion and practical exercise/group work, group discussions and seminar presentations.
-The Course evaluation will be done on the performance in the group work; book reviews, term paper, seminar presentations and termend written examination.
-The weightage given to the internal assignments and the term-end examination would be 50 per cent each.
+The methodology of curricular transaction would include lecture-discussion and practical exercise/ group work, group discussions and seminar presentations.
+The course evaluation will be done on the performance in the group work; book review or term paper, seminar presentations and endterm written examination.